-- A. Calves with horns will not be allowed to enter the show or sale. - B. All calves must be halter broken. - C. All male calves must be castrated and completely healed prior to their entry on the fairgrounds. - D. Steers should weigh a minimum of 1100 lbs. - E. Heifers should weigh a minimum of 1000 lbs. - F. Animals will be checked-in and weighed between 4:00 p.m. and 7:00 p.m. on Friday, August 6. - G. The top pay-weight for beef consigned to the sale will be 1400 pounds.
-Therefore 4-H'ers having a beef animal weighing 1401+ pounds will only receive pay-weight for 1400 pounds for animals being purchased in the auction for processing at Eickman's. - H. For Bucket Calves Champions in each age division will be eligible to sell calves in the 4-H Auction, providing they meet auction requirements. - J. For overnight purposes, it is recommended that cattle be neck tied and halter tied to the stables. - K. All youth showing a beef project are required to be certified in Youth for the Quality Care of Animals during the current year.
+- A. Calves with horns will not be allowed to enter the show or sale. - B. All calves must be halter broken. - C. All male calves must be castrated and completely healed prior to their entry on the fairgrounds. - D. Steers should weigh a minimum of 1100 lbs. - E. Heifers should weigh a minimum of 1000 lbs. - F. Animals will be checked-in and weighed between 4:00 p.m. and 7:00 p.m. on Friday, August 5. - G. For Bucket Calves Champions in each age division will be eligible to sell calves in the 4-H Auction, providing they meet auction requirements. - H. For overnight purposes, it is recommended that cattle be neck tied and halter tied to the stables. - I. All youth showing a beef project are required to be certified in Youth for the Quality Care of Animals during the current year.